danielmitterdorfer/perlock/README.md

 watcher.start();
 ```

+Additionally, clients may also provide an implementation of `LifecycleListener` to get notified when a `PathWatcher` starts, stops or throws an exception.
+By default, those events are just logged internally by Perlock.

 The `examples` directory contains a very small sample application that demonstrates recursive path watching in the class `PathWatcherDemo`.
 It also contains as `SpringPathWatcherDemo` which demonstrates how to use the Perlock-Spring integration.

 # Prerequisites